“For all who exalt themselves will be humbled, and those who humble themselves will be exalted” (Luke 14:11 NRSV).

 This is another glaring example of distortion and misrepresentation of the situation and/or the text.
 The bible shows that she did not go against her husband’s express wishes.
 Yes, she approached the king without being invited to do so, which was against the law (Esther 4:11); but there was a legal loophole which she took advantage of, even though it was at the risk of her life.
-But she first spent three days in fasting and prayer: “Now it came to pass on the third day, that Esther put on her royal apparel, and stood in the inner court of the king’s house..…when the king saw Esther the queen standing in the court, that she obtained favour in his sight: and the king held out to Esther the golden sceptre that was in his hand.
-So Esther drew near, and touched the top of the sceptre” (Esther 5:1-2).
+But she first spent three days in fasting and prayer: “On the third day Esther put on her royal robes and stood in the inner court of the king’s palace..…when the king saw Queen Esther standing in the court, she found favor in his sight and he held out to Esther the golden scepter that was in his hand.
+Then Esther approached and touched the top of the scepter” (Esther 5:1-2 RSV).

 So even though Esther approached the king, she went in humility and submission, waiting for his invitation to come.
 Xerxes clearly did not see this as “wifely or civil disobedience”.
 Chapter 1 of Esther shows the result of such wifely disobedience.
-The previous queen, Vashti, refused to come to the king at his command: “therefore was the king very wroth, and his anger burned in him” (1:12).
+The previous queen, Vashti, refused to come to the king at his command: “At this the king was enraged, and his anger burned within him” (1:12 RSV).
 Compare this with 5:2 above.
-The king and his advisors saw that Vashti’s disobedience was a threat to the whole family structure, because if she was not punished, her example would spread throughout the kingdom, “For this deed of the queen shall come abroad unto all women, so that they shall despise their husbands in their eyes, when it shall be reported, The king Ahasuerus commanded Vashti the queen to be brought in before him, but she came not.
-Likewise shall the ladies of Persia and Media say this day unto all the king’s princes, which have heard of the deed of the queen.
-Thus shall there arise too much contempt and wrath” (1:17-18).
+The king and his advisors saw that Vashti’s disobedience was a threat to the whole family structure, because if she was not punished, her example would spread throughout the kingdom, “For this deed of the queen will be made known to all women, causing them to look with contempt upon their husbands, since they will say, ‘King Ahasuerus commanded Queen Vashti to be brought before him, and she did not come’.
+This very day the ladies of Persia and Media who have heard of the queen’s behaviour will be telling it to all the king’s princes, and there will be contempt and wrath in plenty” (1:17-18 RSV).
 Clearly, Esther was not seen as disobedient.
 So I suggest that the feminists take Esther as a role model, not of disobedience to their husbands, but of godly submission to them.

 I would also point out that, in general, female leaders, far from being a blessing to Israel, were God’s judgment on the nation for their sin.
-“As for my people, children are their oppressors, and women rule over them.
-O my people, they which lead thee cause thee to err, and destroy the way of thy paths” (Isa 3:12).
+“My people – children are their oppressors, and women rule over them.
+O my people, your leaders mislead you, and confuse the course of your paths” (Isa 3:12).

 Feminist Arguments are not New

 The rebellion of Korah is a striking example of the kind of arguments the feminists resort to.
 Korah was a Levite, one of those authorised by God to serve him in the temple.
-He, and Dathan and Abiram and On, and “two hundred and fifty princes of the assembly, famous in the congregation, men of renown” gathered together against Moses and Aaron, and said “Ye take too much upon you, seeing all the congregation are holy, every one of them, and the LORD is among them: wherefore then lift ye up yourselves above the congregation of the LORD?”
+He, and Dathan and Abiram and On, and “two hundred fifty Israelite men, leaders of the congregation, chosen from the assembly, well-known men, and they confronted Moses.
+They assembled against Moses and Aaron, and said to them, ‘You have gone too far!
+All the congregation are holy, every one of them, and the LORD is among them.
+So why then do you exalt yourselves above the assembly of the LORD?’”
 (Num 16:2-3).

 See how Korah puts a pious gloss over his rebellion by claiming equality of holiness for the congregation, and that the LORD is among them just as he is with Moses and Aaron.
 They wanted to destroy the order that God had established and replace it with themselves and their own agenda.
 They even gathered a sizeable following with many significant leaders among them.
 This is exactly the line that Christian feminists take.
-There are now many leaders (bishops and popular personalities in the churches with huge followings i.e. “men of renown”, theological colleges, churches, and denominations) who are promoting and advocating women as leaders and teachers in the churches, and they argue that women are no less holy or worthy than men, and that God is with them.
+There are now many leaders – bishops, popular personalities in the churches with huge followings, theological colleges, churches, and denominations – who are promoting and advocating women as leaders and teachers in the churches, and they argue that women are no less holy or worthy than men, and that God is with them.

 Korah’s privileged position was no defence or justification.
-Moses rebuked him and reminded him of his privileged position as a Levite: “Seemeth it but a small thing unto you that the God of Israel hath separated you from the congregation of Israel, to bring you near to himself, to do service of the tabernacle of the LORD, and to stand before the congregation to minister unto them?
+Moses rebuked him and reminded him of his privileged position as a Levite: “Is it too little for you that the God of Israel has separated you from the congregation of Israel, to allow you to approach him in order to perform the duties of the LORD’s tabernacle, and to stand before the congregation and serve them?
 And he hath brought thee near to him, and all thy brethren the sons of Levi with thee: and seek ye the priesthood also?”
 (Num 16:9-10).
 The rebels were just that – rebels!
 And God does not tolerate rebellion – it is as the sin of witchcraft (1 Sam 15:23).
 So, in judgment he gathered them together and the earth literally opened up and swallowed them all – the rebels, their wives, children, animals and possessions – everything that was theirs or connected with them was destroyed and removed from the congregation.
 This is a very sobering lesson on how seriously God views such sin.